iandronowicz/homebridge-slide-curtain/README.md

 {
   "accessories": [
     {
-      "accessory": "HomebridgeSlideCurtain", #REQUIRED
+      "accessory": "slide-curtain", #REQUIRED
       "name": "name", #REQUIRED.
 Your desired name.
       "ip": "x.x.x.x", #REQUIRED.
 Fixed IP configured for your Slide on your router.
       "code": "xxxxxxxx", #REQUIRED.
 8 digit code in the sticker on the top of your Slide.
       "poll_interval": x #OPTIONAL.
 Time in seconds to poll the Slide curtain.
-Defaults to 5s.
+Defaults to 5.
+      "tolerance": x, #OPTIONAL.
+Threshold in % to still consider state fully open or fully closed.
+Defaults to 7.
+      "closing_time": x #OPTIONAL.
+Time in seconds it takes your curtain to fully open/close.
+Defaults to 20.
     }
  }
 ```